davidtcdeveloper/block-the-game/README.md

-# Quantum Blocks - Android Tetris Game
+# Quantum Blocks - Android Game

 A 2D falling block puzzle game for Android built with Kotlin and Jetpack Compose.